Is Sri Lanka Safe For Solo Female Travellers? Everything You Need To Know

 Buddhist Areas (Southern and Central Sri Lanka)

-In the southern beaches region and more central regions, including Kandy and Ella you will find large Buddhist communities.
-To respect Buddhist cultural practices make sure to cover your shoulders and knees and remove your shoes at religious sites.
-Also, make sure you do not turn your back to statues of Buddha when taking photos.
+In the southern beaches region and more central regions, including Kandy and Ella, you will find large Buddhist communities.
+To respect Buddhist cultural practices, make sure to cover your shoulders and knees and remove your shoes at religious sites.
+Also, make sure you do not turn your back on statues of Buddha when taking photos.

 Muslim Communities (Eastern Sri Lanka)